mHijuxS/active_directory/README.md

 Get-NetIPAddress
 ```

-# Joining the workstation to the domain
+### Joining the workstation to the domain

 ```powershell
 Add-Computer -Domainname xyz.com -Credential xyz\Administrator -Force -Restart
 ```

+## 02 - Populate DC
+1. Create `ad_schema.json` file representing the schema we want for groups and users
+2. Create powershell script for parsing the json file and create the respective users and groups